Biogeochemical cycle: Box models

 When two or more reservoirs are connected, the material can be regarded as cycling between the reservoirs, and there can be predictable patterns to the cyclic flow.
 More complex multibox models are usually solved using numerical techniques.

-The diagram on the left above shows a simplified budget of ocean carbon flows.
+The diagram on the left shows a simplified budget of ocean carbon flows.
 It is composed of three simple interconnected box models, one for the euphotic zone, one for the ocean interior or dark ocean, and one for ocean sediments.
 In the euphotic zone, net phytoplankton production is about 50 Pg C each year.
 About 10 Pg is exported to the ocean interior while the other 40 Pg is respired.
 Organic carbon degradation occurs as particles (marine snow) settle through the ocean interior.
 Only 2 Pg eventually arrives at the seafloor, while the other 8 Pg is respired in the dark ocean.
 In sediments, the time scale available for degradation increases by orders of magnitude with the result that 90% of the organic carbon delivered is degraded and only 0.2 Pg C yr−1 is eventually buried and transferred from the biosphere to the geosphere.

-The diagram on the right above shows a more complex model with many interacting boxes.
+The diagram on the right shows a more complex model with many interacting boxes.
 Reservoir masses here represents carbon stocks, measured in Pg C. Carbon exchange fluxes, measured in Pg C yr−1, occur between the atmosphere and its two major sinks, the land and the ocean.
 The black numbers and arrows indicate the reservoir mass and exchange fluxes estimated for the year 1750, just before the Industrial Revolution.
 The red arrows (and associated numbers) indicate the annual flux changes due to anthropogenic activities, averaged over the 2000–2009 time period.
 They represent how the carbon cycle has changed since 1750.
 Red numbers in the reservoirs represent the cumulative changes in anthropogenic carbon since the start of the Industrial Period, 1750–2011.